ajp64/ajp64/README.md

 <img src="https://github.com/ajp64/ajp64/blob/main/img/GitHubBanner.png" alt="Image showing Antony Parnell Banner">

-### I'm Antony Parnell, a software developer at [Resonate](https://resonate.tech).
-I'm looking forward to learning a whole bunch of new tech things, getting stuck, then figuring out the way forward 😄.
-Check out some of my projects below!
+### I'm Antony Parnell, formerly a software developer at [Resonate](https://resonate.tech) in the UK.
+I'm currently looking for a new software development opportunity back home in New Zealand, and working on a few personal projects in the meantime.
+Check out some of my work below!

 ### 📓 [Frank's War Diary, a website about my Grandfather's diary of his time in World War 2](https://frankparnellwardiary.info)